From Goodfellas to Gangs of New York, some of Scorsese’s most acclaimed films are based on books.

 Nicholas Pileggi, 1995

 Gangs of New York.
-The 2002 movie compared to the 1927 book, The Gangs of New York
+Poster of the 2002 movie and cover of the 1927 book, The Gangs of New York

 VS3